MachopCodes/tic-tac-toe/README.md

   - Commits were done after every day of coding.
   - In future projects, commits will be done more frequently / at every success for a better trail.

--Additional Features-
+-Unsolved Problems and Additional Features-
-  - Win ticker displaying total wins and when clicked goes to game history.
+  - Ability to display total wins and looses.
   - Auto sign up / sign in.
   - Custom game pieces.
+  - AI to play against.
   - Animations on the game board.